Why Milspouses Love the Fourth Of July

 1. The patriotic shows

 There is just something about watching fireworks and hearing patriotic music.
 It reminds us of living in a free country and how much we have because we do.
-It reminds us of the sacrifices the military and our families have made over the years to make sure that it stays so.
-It gives us a feeling of community and of celebrating our country with others.
+The shows remind us of the sacrifices the military and our families have made over the years to make sure that the country stays free.
+The shows give us a feeling of community and of celebrating our country with others.

 2. Hanging out with friends